muammar/muammar.github.io.old/content/home/experience.md

         * Application of cutting-edge machine learning (deep learning) approaches to structural biology and molecular interaction challenges.
         * Design and generation of integrated chemical and biological data assets for predictive research in partnership with internal and external collaborators.
-The successful candidate will work alongside experts in familiar applications of machine learning in the biotechnology domain, including:
+        * Work alongside experts in familiar applications of machine learning in the biotechnology domain, including:
           1. Collaboration to develop human-in-the-loop systems to capture and operationalize machine learning datasets and algorithms used by BMS scientists.
           2. Application of supervised, self-supervised, semi-supervised deep learning methods to derive robust generalizable and reusable representations for chemical and biological assay data.
-          3. Design of multi-task, multi-modal and generative neural network learning approaches to tackle real-world drug discovery optimization problems, including prediction of both assayed and abstract compound properties.
+          3. Design of multi-task, multi-modal and generative neural network learning approaches to tackle real-world drug discovery optimization problems.
-          4. Contribution to design and development of Machine Learning data repositories focused on proteins and chemical compounds.
         * Pursue leading research in applied machine learning that demonstrates the value of predictive methods to accelerate and optimize drug development.
         * Derive and apply predictive approaches in collaboration with BMS colleagues in the Informatics and Predictive Sciences, and Chemistry departments.
         * Apply rigorous internal standards for applied machine learning practice, including evaluation of methods, approaches and solutions.
-        * Contribute to broader data analysis and predictive methods strategies across the business as required, including assessment of 3rd party capabilities.
         * Present strategies, approaches, results and conclusions to BMS colleagues and external audiences.
         * Contribute to enable strategic collaborations with academic and commercial collaborators to benefit therapeutic programs.
-        * Apply uncertainty quantification to the prediction of deep learning models.
+        * Apply uncertainty quantification to predict epistemic uncertainty.
         * Supervise Ph.D.
 Students in Summer Internships.

   - title: Postdoctoral Scholar